To be honest, I had no idea Elizabeth Bay House existed.

 The first course was a delicately spiced chicken and rice broth using saffron.
-Australian saffron, by the way, was later explained was probably the most expensive in the world.
+Australian saffron, by the way, was later explained to be probably the most expensive in the world.

-And then we had some poached whole trout, which was just to divine, accompanied by steamed baby potatoes with butter and parsley.
+And then we had some poached whole trout, which was divine, accompanied by steamed baby potatoes with butter and parsley.

 The Angove Riseling which accompanied this was very memorable.

-And while we were enjoying this meal, the other half of the group of about forty people, were upstairs learning about herbs and spices.
+And while we were enjoying this meal, the other half of the group of about forty people was upstairs learning about herbs and spices.

 We all came back together downstairs for the second course which started with a rabbit curry with rice.

-“It’s the first time I’ve eaten rabbit in years”, I said to Colin, as he remembered rabbit with less fond memories associated with difficult economic times in the past.
+“It’s the first time I’ve eaten rabbit in years”, I said to Colin, as he remembered rabbits with less fond memories associated with difficult economic times in the past.